Allen's Center Hammer Percussion Revolvers

 -

 Production quantity: ----The official estimation is around 750 for the Army and around 500 for the Navy.
-However, I believe that actual production numbers are significantly higher since I have observed some double serial/batch numbers.
+However, I believe that actual production numbers are significantly higher since I have observed some double serial numbers.
 It is likely that several batches, each with their own serial number range starting at 1 have been produced.

 It can be assumed that Ethan Allen had designed these revolvers with military use in mind, and to obtain government contracts.
 The introduction of these revolvers coincides with the start of the Civil War, making them the right gun at the right time.
+Although there is no direct evidence of government contracts, a number of Army revolvers were in military stock and many examples are known to have army inspection markings.

 Two models can be distinguished: the .44 Army and the .36 Navy.
 Both are six-shot revolvers and other than size the only visual difference between the two revolvers is the barrel, which on the Army is half octagonal, half round while on the Navy the barrel is fully octagonal.
 The barrels are marked on the left side with ALLEN & WHEELOCK WORCESTER.
 MASS.
 U.S. / PT’S. JAN.13.
 DEC.15.
 1857.
 SEPT.7.1858.
+Note the oddity that the last 2 patents do not related to this revolver but do relate to the Side Hammer models.
+In addition, the revolver has features described in other Ethan Allen patents and these are not mentioned!

 The revolvers retain the very typical combination of trigger guard and bullet rammer that was introduced on the Side Hammer models.